Ask FundThrough

 7. Apply payment to loan

 Go to Bank Deposits.
 Select the deposit you just recorded.
-Under “Add funds to this deposit,” choose the liabilities account for factoring you created for the account section (such as “loan payable – factor”).
+Under “Add funds to this deposit,” choose the liabilities account for factoring you created for the account section (such as “business loan payable – factor”).
 In the amount section, record the full dollar amount of the invoice as a negative number.
 This will create a net zero deposit that records the loan as paid off.
 Save and close.

 Have More Questions About Invoice Factoring?